Learn more about Transitions Neuro Day Treatment Program

 This dynamic program is a highly individualized plan of care that includes both individual and group therapy sessions.
 These sessions include physical, occupational, and speech therapy, as well as neuropsychology and social work services with a team of seasoned professionals who specialize in brain injury and stroke rehabilitation.
 We are experts at targeting the physical, cognitive/thinking, and behavioral challenges caused by an acquired brain injury.

-- Interpreter services are not provided for those with limited English proficiency, but are available for patients who are hearing impaired
+- Interpreter services are not provided for those with limited English proficiency, but are available for patients who are deaf or hard of hearing.

 What Does The Program Look Like?